TVM

 2007

-Deconstructed Reality, Lime Gallery, CalArts, Valencia CA (solo)
+Deconstructed Reality (solo), Lime Gallery, CalArts, Valencia CA

 Bibliography

-Sensitive Boys, Issue 2 The Cult of Crying, Printed Matter’s LA Art Book Fair 2014
+Sensitive Boys, Issue 2: “The Cult of Crying.”
+Printed Matter LA Art Book Fair, 2014.

-SOMA Summer 2012 Open Studios curated by Szu-Han Ho, August 2012
+SOMA Summer Open Studios, curated by Szu-Han Ho, 2012.

-Cheh, Carol ,Chasing Shadows, Another Righteous Transfer, December 11, 2010
+Cheh, Carol.
+“Chasing Shadows.”
+Another Righteous Transfer, December 11, 2010.

-Art Monster Drawing Rally Catalogue.
-Outpost for Contemporary Art, 2008
+Art Monster Drawing Rally Catalogue, 2008.

 Grants and Awards